krednie/restly/README.md

 **Restly gently helps you solve all your eyecare needs while using your favourite device(will soon expand to other platforms)**
 **Restly helps you reduce eye strain, stay focused, and keep your energy up.
-No more headaches, no more deteriorating eyesignt, no more thicker glasses.**
+No more headaches, no more deteriorating eyesignt, no more thickening glasses.**

 Restly runs silently in the background and sends gentle popup notifications to remind you to take breaks, blink, and perform eye exercises based on the 20-20-20 rule and follow best ergonomic practices for your health.
+Moreover you can setup your own customized notifications!

 ## ✨ Features